edthedev/testable_javascript_setup/README.md

 	vagrant box add centos6 https://github.com/2creatives/vagrant-centos/releases/download/v6.5.1/centos65-x86_64-20131205.box
 	vagrant up

-2. Get a cup of coffee, introduce yourself to your neighbor.
+Now is a good time to get a cup of coffee, introduce yourself to your neighbor.
 It will take a few minutes to create the virtual machine and install the workshop prerequisites.

 You should now have the workshop starting source code checked out at `~/testable_javascript_setup/TddJavaScriptWorkshop`.